Kevin Fitzpatrick (Irish footballer)

 Kevin Fitzpatrick (born 1942) is an Irish former footballer.

+Career

 A goalkeeper, he made his one and only appearance for the Republic of Ireland national football team on 7 October 1969 in a 3–0 defeat to Czechoslovakia in Prague in a World Cup qualifying game.

 He played 22 seasons with Limerick F.C., starting in 1959.
 He played his 675th game for Limerick in a clash with Shamrock Rovers in January 1978.

 In his final game, Brendan Storan's goal defeated Bohemians in the 1982 FAI Cup final at Dalymount Park.